CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 The installation of the system should only be performed by authorized persons (administrators or contracted service providers).
 Administrators of IT systems and their representatives must be carefully selected.
 You must be regularly informed that the powers may be used only for the required administrative tasks.
 Since administrators have a key role to play in the functionality of the hardware and software used, the continuation of activities must be ensured even if administrators fail.
 For this, the named representatives must have the current state of the system configuration and have access to the passwords, keys and security tokens required for the administration.
 More detailed information can be found in ORP.4 Identity and Permission Management.

-It is recommended to first create a short installation concept according to the functional requirements of the planning and the specifications of the security guideline.
+It is recommended to first create a short installation concept according to the functional requirements of the planning and the requirements of the security guideline.
 In principle, it is advantageous to carry out the installation in two phases: First, a basic system is installed and configured, then the other required services and applications are set up.
 The installation programs of most operating systems support this procedure more or less well.

 The described steps do not necessarily need to be performed again for each server.
 This could even be counterproductive in that constant repetition increases the risk of error.
 It is therefore recommended to carry out the described steps with great care on a reference system, to document the necessary configurations precisely, and thus to obtain a customized installation concept for the respective operating system.
 It must be noted that this installation concept must also be checked and, if necessary, adapted for changes to the operating system that do not represent a completely new release (service packs, update releases or the like).
 In the rare case of virtual servers, a modified operating system is installed for each instance; in this case, a basic system is usually created that is copied into the instance and started as a stand-alone clone.
 In this instance, the next step is to install the required server services or application programs, and at any later time, a new clone can be generated, for example, to obtain multiple instances of identical server services or application programs.
 This can also inherit wrong decisions and wrong settings that were made during the creation of the basic system when installing the clones on numerous other instances.
 For each clone, therefore, all the recommendations of this measure should also be carefully implemented.